jekylltools/jekyll-tipue-search/README.md

 By default, only posts are included in the search index.
 Pages and collections are not included.

-Add the following to the `_config.yml` to include pages and collections. `collections` is an array containing a list of collections to be indexed:
+Add the following to `_config.yml` to include pages and collections. `collections` is an array containing a list of collections to be included:

 ```
 tipue_search: